Sunbekova/MoviesProject/README.md

 - **Persistence:** Ensures user favorites are saved even after the app is closed and reopened.
 - **Ease of Implementation:** Quick to set up without complex configurations.

-For more complex data handling in future updates, integrating Core Data or Realm could be explored.

 ## How We Used UserDefaults

 | Feature                | Description                                                   |